zzhangjii/learning-library/oci-library/qloudable/File_Storage_Service/File_Storage_Service.md

 14. Verify opc@<COMPUTE_INSTANCE_NAME> appears on the prompt

-## Practice 4: Mount the File Storage System to Compute Instance
+## Mount the File Storage System to Compute Instance

 Users of Ubuntu and Linux operating systems (We launched a Oracle Linux instance) can use the command line to connect to a file system and write files.
 Mount targets serve as file system network access points.
 After your mount target is assigned an IP address, you can use it to mount the file system.
 You need to install an NFS client and create a mount point.
 When you mount the file system, the mount point effectively represents the root directory of the File Storage file system, allowing you to write files to the file system from the instance.